Does your car start fine as you switch the ignition on, but throttles and stalls when put in drive or reverse?

 If there is a leak

-Transmission fluid does not dry or evaporate like water, so if you’re running low on transmission fluids, then there is a leak that is causing this.
+Transmission fluid does not dry or evaporate like water, so if you’re running low on transmission fluids, then there is likely a leak that is causing this.
 Leakages can often be traced back to cracked pan gaskets.

 Previous transmission fluid changes could result in loose bolts which need to be tightened.
 Therefore, before you replace the pan gasket, check if the bolts are tightened on it.

-However, if the bolts are tight, there could be a crack in the gasket requiring replacement.
+However, if the bolts are tight, there could be a crack in the gasket, requiring replacement.

 To replace the pan gasket, you might need to remove a couple of items before reaching the gasket.
 Read the instructions on your car’s manual to get vehicle-specific procedures.
+If you’re willing to get your hands a little dirty, you can replace the pan gasket at home by yourself and save some money.
+Here’s how:

 For small leak, you can just use transmission stop leak fluid.
 This will seal the small leak and can be used by both automatic and manual transmission vehicles.
+Below are two great options worth trying out if you have a minor leak:

 If the transmission fluid color is not good